Minimum Energy Efficiency Standards (MEES)

 Warmer Derby and Derbyshire can advise tenants on how to heat their homes efficiently.
 For further information, please telephone 0800 677 1332 (freephone) or email firstname.lastname@example.org.

 Landlords can seek advice on how to make their properties more energy efficient and meet the New Minimum Energy Efficiency Standards legislation by contacting the Private Sector Housing Team about MEES on 01246 345748 or email@example.com.

-Other helpful advice and guidance is also available from Simple Energy Advice and Energy Saving Trust.
+Other helpful advice and guidance is also available on Gov.uk and from Energy Saving Trust.